Benjamin-chidera/Benjamin-chidera/README.md

 I began my journey as a front-end developer in 2023, and since then, I've continued to grow and evolve as a developer, taking on new challenges and learning the latest technologies along the way.
 I build web applications using modern technologies such as React, Tailwind, Bootstrap, Supabase, e.t.c.

+Skills:
+• 💻 HTML CSS, JS , Typescript
+• ❄️ ReactJS, NextJS,
-Skills: HTML CSS, JS ReactJS, NextJS, Bootstrap, Tailwind CSS, Styled Components, and Supabase
+• 👨‍💻 Bootstrap, Tailwind CSS, Styled Components, and Supabase

-You can check out my twitter at https://twitter.com/BenjaminChide14 or my instagram at https://instagram.com/benjamin_c.dev?igshid=MzMyNGUyNmU2YQ==.
+You can check out my Twitter at https://twitter.com/BenjaminChide14 or my instagram at https://instagram.com/benjamin_c.dev?igshid=MzMyNGUyNmU2YQ==.

 Skills: HTML CSS, JS ReactJS, NextJS, Bootstrap, Tailwind CSS, Styled Components, and Supabase